 - 6th Cairo Video Festival.
 Medrar for Contemporary Art, Cairo, Egypt, 8-20 November 2014.

 - Electron Salon.
-Invitational group exhibition, Los Angeles Center for Digital Art (LACDA), October 2014.
+Invitational group exhibition, curated by Rex Bruce.
+Los Angeles Center for Digital Art (LACDA), October 2014

 - Ten New Artists to Watch.
-Group exhibition, Los Angeles Center for Digital Art (LACDA).
-Guest curators: Holly Harrison (LACMA), Peter Frank (Huffington Post), September-October 2013.
+Group exhibition, curated by Holly Harrison (LACMA) and Peter Frank (Huffington Post).
+Los Angeles Center for Digital Art (LACDA), September-October 2013

 - Valaco in Babel.
 Solo installation and artist talk.
 Institute of Cultural Inquiry, Los Angeles, April 2013